StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 {{% note %}}
 I should emphasize that *all the content is for everyone*.
 One never outgrows revisiting basic spiritual teachings, in other words.

 Just for example, we all need to be reminded that we are sinners in need of redemption, God's enemies by nature, and entirely undeserving of the blessings that we have been given.
-That Jesus Christ -- fully God, yet fully man -- came and died for us as a perfect living sacrifice, so that we might be reconciled to God.
+That Jesus Christ---fully God, yet fully man---came and died for us as a perfect living sacrifice, so that we might be reconciled to God.
 That He laid down His life and bore our sins upon the cross in order that we might be saved from the consequences of our sinfulness.
-Not that we deserved it, but that God, out of His boundless grace and mercy, saw fit to send His one and only Son and judge Him in our place.
+Not that we deserved it, but that God---out of His boundless grace and mercy---saw fit to send His one and only Son and judge Him in our place.

 All this to say, these labels are not supposed to be mutually exclusive from the perspective of the reader, as if once you think you can handle intermediate teachings, all the basic topics are somehow unworthy of your attention.
 The idea is instead to help give a rough sequence to things for newer believers who need to start somewhere, so that they might not be quite so overwhelmed.
-At least, that's the idea.
+At least, that is the idea.
 {{% /note %}}

 ## Writing level

 For this site, [content level](#content-level) measures "spiritual difficulty level," while writing level measures how difficult the writing is for someone to read.
 If you have heard the term "reading level" (e.g., "her daughter reads at a 4th grade reading level"), then you are on the right track.
 The [Lexile system](https://en.wikipedia.org/wiki/Lexile) is one formal implementation of the concept.

-I personally think using the term "reading level" for written content is confusing -- reading level is a property of human readers, not writing.
+I personally think using the term "reading level" for written content is confusing---reading level is a property of human readers, not writing.
 I have thus opted to use the term "writing level" to denote the level at which content is written.

 For example, let's say an article has a 9th grade *writing* level.
 Alice reads at a 11th grade *reading* level, so probably wouldn't have problems reading the article.
 Bob reads at an 8th grade reading level, and could probably read the article if he took his time and looked up words he didn't know (and so on).
 Charlie reads at a 5th grade reading level, and would probably find the article too difficult.